MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-new-workspaces.md

 **Are existing workspaces upgraded to the new workspace experience with GA?**

 No. The new workspace experience GA only changes the default workspace type to the new workspace experience.
-Existing classic workspaces that are based on Microsoft 365 Groups remain unchanged.
+Existing classic workspaces that are based on Microsoft 365 groups remain unchanged.

-**Are workspaces still automatically created for Microsoft 365 Groups?**
+**Are workspaces still automatically created for Microsoft 365 groups?**

 Yes.
-Since we support both types of workspaces side by side, we continue to list all Microsoft 365 Groups you have access to in the workspaces list.
+Since we support both types of workspaces side by side, we continue to list all Microsoft 365 groups you have access to in the workspaces list.

 ## Next steps